 Thanks for stopping by!
 I’m a journalist who’s worked in radio, television, print and online.
-If you’re here to listen to some of my recent radio work, look no further: you can hear some of my radio stories here, and a selection of interviews I’ve produced here.
+If you’re here to listen to some of my recent radio or podcast work, look no further: you can hear some of my stories here, and a selection of interviews I’ve produced here.

 My experience includes six years as a producer and occasional reporter at the public radio program The World, a daily international current affairs program co-produced by the BBC, PRI and WGBH.
 I’ve reported many stories at The World, on topics ranging from genetic genealogy to global fiction, and have produced hundreds and hundreds of interviews, on just about everything.
 Again, you can check some of those out by clicking around on this site.

 Prior to working at “The World,” I lived in Scotland, where I worked for the BBC, making television and radio programs in their Gaelic Department.
 (I was a Celtic scholar in a previous incarnation, which is how I learned to speak Scottish Gaelic).
 At BBC Scotland, I spent three years working for Eòrpa, a long-running and much-loved weekly television program on European current affairs.
 I also enjoyed working on a series of radio documentaries about extraordinary Gaelic-speakers of the twentieth century.
 That project took me all over Scotland’s Highlands and Islands, to conduct over 75 interviews for the series.